 Suppliers selection questionnaire

-An extract from this document, which relates to modern slavery, can be found in the suppliers selection questionnaire.
+An extract from this document, which relates to modern slavery, can be found in Appendix 1.

 Supplier contract management and social audits